Coronavirus (COVID-19) Updates

-Any habitable space in a Dwelling Unit other than a kitchen or living room that is intended for or capable of being used for sleeping with a door that closes the room off from other common space such as living and kitchen areas, is within the dwelling unit thermal envelope, that is at least seventy (70) square feet in area, exclusive of closets and other appurtenant space, and meets Building Code standards for egress, light and ventilation according to the Uniform Dwelling Code, Wis.
+Any habitable space in a Dwelling Unit, other than a kitchen or living room, that can be used for sleeping.
+It must have a door that closes the room off from other common spaces.
+The space must be within the dwelling unit thermal envelope.
+It must be at least seventy (70) square feet in area, exclusive of closets and other appurtenant space.
+It must meet the standards for egress, light and ventilation according to the UDC, Wis.
 Admin.
 Code chs.
 SPS 320-325, or the Uniform Multifamily Dwelling Code, Wis.
 Admin.
 Code ch.
 SPS 366.
-A room identified as a den, library, study, office, dining room, or other extra room that satisfies this definition will be considered a bedroom.
+A den, library, study, office, dining room, or other extra room that meets this definition is a legal bedroom.

 How do I keep the required registry?
 Do I ask guests to sign themselves into a registry book?

 The registry is a paper or digital record available for on-site inspection.
 The registry must include all information from the current and prior registry year.
 The registry indicates: